 My Arctic Journal: A Year Among Ice-Fields and Eskimos (2002) by Josephine Peary

-Early in his polar career, Robert Peary travelled with his wife on several expeditions.
-It is interesting to read Josephine’s account of a year in Northern Greenland.
+Early in his polar career, Robert Peary traveled with his wife on several expeditions.
+Thus, it is interesting to read Josephine’s account of a year in Northern Greenland.

 Mountaineering/Climbing Outdoor Adventure Books